 While Ma runs the kitchen, Rick handles the bar, where the action is this afternoon.
 Jackets are thrown across tables, their bulk pushed to the middle so they don’t slide off.
 Helmets pack shelves on the wall, helmets line the tables, helmets pile on the floor.
 Bibs are unzipped and hanging from waists, suspenders looped around legs.
 Trail maps are folded and refolded.
 The guys (and a few gals) are hunched over them, their fingers tracing routes, out, then back, retracing their idea until they find their turn in the trail.

 Rick offers trail conditions and ideas for routes.
 The trails near Lost Pines “are the best place to ride,” he says.
 “Harrietta will hold snow even when Cadillac doesn’t.”
-And he’s the guy who would know: in peak season, the groomer comes by every day to share the trail intel.
+And he’s the guy who would know: in peak season, the groomer comes past every day to share the trail intel.

 At Rick’s side is Wolf.
 He’s German, full name Wolfgang Mueller, wearing a ball cap and a sweatshirt with gigantic lettering that takes me a bit to sort out what it says.
 “Snowmobiling is life, live it.”

 “I’ve served my country and God,” he says.
 And for 12 years, he’s served the crew at Lost Pines.
 “I pump gas, I do rentals, I tend bar.
 My only rule is you can’t drink out there and you can’t smoke in here.”

 He speaks German to me to raise a smile, and it works.
 Wolf is as essential to the character of the bar as the vintage photos framed on the wall, the stuffed jackalope, the fifths lined up by the register.
 He heads outside for a gas sale, “$76 in gas on a credit card,” he hollers back to Rick.